hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 * Hp Cos Nova 100-multi-controller &mdash; This role determines which node provides the infrastructure management and API services.
 * Hp Cos Nova 100-multi-compute &mdash; This role identifies the Compute Nodes that act as virtualization hosts.

-> **Tip: As a best practice, the node used earlier for the Cloud Controller is assigned the Nova-multi-controller role and the Nova-multi-volume role.
+> **Tip**: As a best practice, the node used earlier for the Cloud Controller can be assigned the Nova-multi-controller role and the Nova-multi-volume role.
 The remaining managed nodes that are designated as Compute Nodes can be assigned to the Nova-multi-compute role.

 #### Nova Install Module Proposal Settings